Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Fleet Owners Do Not Want More Applicants.
 They Want More Drivers In Seats.

-Truck driver recruiting only matters if it supports the operation.
-The goal is stronger communication, clearer qualification, less owner guessing, and a CDL recruiting process that helps reduce idle equipment pressure.
+Truck driver acquisition only matters if it supports the operation.
+The goal is stronger communication, clearer qualification, less owner guessing, and a CDL recruiting system that helps reduce idle equipment pressure.

 Faster Fill Times